TickTeam/guide-tt/ios_app/1_how_to_create_a_new_task.md

 **-Option 3: Voice Input**

-1.Tap and hold “+” at the bottom of the task page.
+1.Open TickTick on mobile and long press “+” at the bottom of the task page.

 2.Start speaking.
 You can say, for example, “Have lunch with Jack tomorrow at 13”.